 Sustainable aviation fuels (SAF) are defined as renewable or waste-derived aviation fuels that meets sustainability criteria1.
 Technical analysis done at ICAO shows that SAF has the greatest potential to reduce CO2 emissions from International Aviation.

 ICAO is working to facilitate SAF development and deployment through four main streams:

-CORSIA includes specific methodologies that allow aircraft operators to reduce its offsetting requirements through the use of SAF, including globally-accepted sustainability criteria and life cycle methodologies.
-These are being developed by CAEP, through its Fuels Task Group (FTG),
+CORSIA includes methodologies that allow aircraft operators to reduce its offsetting requirements through the use of SAF and Lower Carbon Aviation Fuels (LCAF).
+These include globally-accepted sustainability criteria and life cycle methodologies.

 Specific details on how SAF is considered under CORSIA are provided in the ICAO Environmental Report 2019, Chapter 6 - An Overview of CORSIA Eligible Fuels (CEF).
 Related documents are provided in the CORSIA eligible fuels website.

 The "SAF Rules of Thumb" can be utilized to support policy development.
 They provide order of magnitude estimations related to SAF costs, investment needs and production potential.
 These "SAF rules of thumb" complete a toolbox of guidance material for use by ICAO Member States together with the "Guidance on potential policies and coordinated approaches for the deployment of SAF"